 Note: All courses limited to students majoring in Professional Nursing except by permission of departmental chairperson.
 25 Concepts of Health Study of psychosocio-cultural effects on health, health care, and the professional nursing role.
 Introduction to cognitive processes and communication skills used in nursing.
 Three hours.
-Emerson, Reed.
+Deck, Emerson, Reed.

 26 Introduction to Nursing Skills Identification and application of basic nursing skills.
 Self-directed study, creativity and application of knowledge emphasized.
 Includes supervised experience in clinical setting.
-Prerequisites: Satisfactory completion (C- or better) of at least two of the following sciences - Chemistry 4, Anatomy and Physiology 19, Microbiology and Biochemistry 55.
+Prerequisites: Satisfactory completion (C- or better) of at least two of the following three sciences - Microbiology and Biochemistry 55 and 57, Chemistry 4, Anatomy and Physiology 19.
 Three hours.
-Ellis, Valentine.
+Rainville.

 125-126 Nursing I and II Development of knowledge and skills needed to assess and maintain psychosocial, physical, and physiological integrity of individuals of all ages during health and episodes of illness.
 Health problems resulting from common deviations from normal physical, physiological, and psychosocial functions are explored.
 Dynamics of groups (family and peer) introduced.
 Laboratory experiences in different hospital settings and with families in community.
-Prerequisites: 25, 26, Chemistry 3-4, Anatomy and Physiology 19-20, Microbiology and Biochemistry 55, Early Childhood and Human Development 80-81, Psychology 1, Human Nutrition and Foods 141, Sociology 10 or 11.
+Prerequisites: 25, 26, Chemistry 3-4, Anatomy and Physiology 19-20, Microbiology and Biochemistry 55, 57, Early Childhood and Human Development 80-81, Psychology 1, Human Nutrition and Foods 141, Sociology 1 or 11.
 Nine hours.
-195 Independent Study Independent study in nursing as indicated by student's interest.
-Prerequisite: Departmental permission.
-One to three hours.